Better Data. Better Policy. Better Outcomes.

 Experts Across the Cannabis Legalization Continuum

 We offer a multidisciplinary approach to data-informed policymaking decisions.
-This includes specialists in public policy, governance and law, technology and data analytics, social equity, economics, public health, and epidemiology.
+This includes insights from specialists in public policy, governance and law, technology and data analytics, social equity, economics, public health, and epidemiology.

 While helping states prepare for potential federal legalization, we support development of innovative legalization policies at the state level that benefit society, reduce friction in cannabis business relationships, and aim to decrease the frequency and societal cost of cannabis-related litigation and harms.